Victorian Railways Short W type carriage: History

-Design and Construction
+Design and construction

 All the original passenger carriages (built 1911–1922) were about 58 ft long, 9 ft 6 in wide and fitted with clerestory roofs.
 The fifteen 1925 cars were the same dimensions but with curved roofs.

 The single-class passenger vehicles had one compartment reserved for ladies and two compartments reserved for smoking.
 They were also fitted with single-gender lavatories at each end, and vestibules (with lock-able doors) for walking through to other cars in a given train.
 There was a water fountain located about halfway down the corridor in each car.

 The guards vans were built at 50 ft long over body, 9 ft 6 in wide.
 The first fifteen were built with the standard clerestory roof and entered service between 1913 and 1914.
 Vans 16-20 were constructed in 1935 and shared the dimensions of the predecessors (rather than taking the wider body of the new-built passenger cars of the time), but had curved roofs fitted.

 Details

 AW cars

 Built from 1911, 29 AW cars were built.
 They were numbered 1AW to 29AW, and had the then-standard clerestory roofs.
 Over the years these were found to be insufficient for the traffic, and so numbers 30AW–35AW were built in 1922, the last to have the clerestory roof style.
 They seated six people in each of the 6 compartments (one reserved for ladies and two reserved for Smoking), plus two more people at each end for a total of 40 passengers.
 As patronage grew and older cars were retired, construction resumed in 1925.
 This batch consisted of 36AW to 40AW, but these cars were fitted with the new style of curved roofs.

 Of the first 23 cars, when looking from the Ladies end towards the Smoking end, the corridor was on the right-hand side for cars with even numbers, but on the left-hand side for cars with odd numbers.
 It is not known whether this pattern extended across the rest of the shorter carriage fleet.

-On 18 September 1975, 30AW was selected for a trial of in-carriage heating, using two gas cylinders supplied by Gilbarco and fitted to the undercarriage to heat water running through radiators under each seat, in lieu of foot-warmers.
+On 18 September 1975, 30AW re-entered service following a stint at Newport Workshops, having been selected for a trial of in-carriage heating.
+It used two gas cylinders supplied by Gilbarco and fitted to the undercarriage to heat water running through radiators under each seat, in lieu of foot-warmers.
 This was done because a new timetable, then recently introduced, did not permit enough time to equip each carriage with foot-warmers at regular intervals.
+The carriage was trialled primarily on Geelong and Bacchus Marsh commuter trips.
+Later, cars 31AW, 30-34BW and 15, 30-33CE were similarly upgraded.